crcdng/weather_app/README.md

 * Enter the OpenWeather API key on startup, store it and offer a settings screen to change it
 * Store a list of favourite cities
 * Support different languages
-* Test on and adapt to different platforms (I developed for macOs)
+* Adapt to different platforms (I tested on macOS and Android)
 * Better error handling, more fine grained Exception / Failure types
 * Handle loading state / long loading (this is done with Bloc the tutorial source)
 * Expand the app functionality with other data from the OpenWeather API such as forecasts